 - Did you know that on death your bank accounts and assets in the UAE will be frozen?

 - Did you realise that your spouse, or other family members, may not get access for many months?
+Or that they may only get a small percentage?

 - Are you aware that your assets will not automatically go to your spouse?